 The words fell like knives.

 The guards were stunned.
-Then they bowed once more and vanished into the night, dissolving into rain and darkness.
+Then they bowed once and vanished into the night, melting into drizzle and darkness.

 Rumeng stood watching them disappear.
-His robes were were drenched from the drizzle.
-Water dripped from his hair, tracing down sharp cheekbones.
+His robes were drenched.
+Water dripped from his hair, tracing down his sharp cheekbones.

-Then he looked back at Zhu, still standing in the distance, shivering like a stray dog left in a thunderstorm, and the playful smile slid back into place.
+Then he looked back at Zhu, still standing in the distance, shivering like a stray dog left in a storm.

 "Take me!"
 Zhu blurted out at once.
 "Any way you can!"